 Nearby restaurants

-Bayeux is also a city known for its gastronomic heritage.
-Starred restaurants, brasseries, tea rooms… There really is something for every taste and style!
-Here is a small selection:
+Bayeux is also renowned for its gastronomic heritage.
+Michelin-starred restaurants, brasseries, tearooms… There really is something for every taste and style!
+Here’s a small selection:

 - Restaurant l’Acte 2 – traditional and authentic Norman cuisine.